 What is a credit score?

-Using the information on your credit report and any additional information you supplied as part of your application, lenders use a mathematical model to calculate a score that represents your credit history.
+Using the information on your credit report and any additional information you supplied as part of your application, lenders use a mathematical model to calculate a numerical score that represents your credit history.
 This helps to indicate what kind of borrower you are, and how likely it is that you will manage your repayments.

 People with a higher score are often seen as lower risk, which means lenders are more likely to give them credit.